 Be wary of hidden macros

 A common mistake is to be caught out by “hidden” macros found in certain foods.
-For example, as you know, meat is obviously a primary source of protein, yet some meats, salami or bologna for example, also contain pretty large doses of fat.
+For example, meat is obviously a primary source of protein, yet some meats, salami or bologna for example, also contain pretty large doses of fat.

 Despite this, people will consume fatty meats, count the protein that the meats contained, but forget about the fat, or not realise they contain fats.
 This means that by the end of the day they could very well have consumed far more fat than they should have done, which in turn will lead to weight gain, or at the very least, will slow down weight loss.